Is Montreal (the francophone major city in Canada) a Safe Place?

 From the 1950s to the 1970s, Montreal was known as the “Bank Robbery Capital of North America”, as Montreal had more bank robberies than any other city in North America.

-Places to avoid in Montreal
+Places and Neighborhoods in Montreal to Avoid

 No, there are no dangerous neighborhoods where tourists would risk their lives, like in Los Cabos or Rio.
 There are just a few neighborhoods in Montreal to avoid.
 The only problem areas are the neighborhoods impacted by drugs and prostitution.